beginning of content

 You can look after most minor cuts and wounds yourself, by:

 It's also important to care for yourself, as this helps wounds heal faster.
-So:
+You can do this by:

-Avoid swimming with any cut (unless it's a small graze) until it is healed.
+Avoid swimming with any cut (unless it's a small graze) until it's healed.

 Medicines for wounds, cuts and grazes

-If your wound is causing pain, you can take simple pain relief medicine such as:
+If your wound is causing pain, you can take simple pain relief medicine such as paracetamol.

 You can speak to your doctor or pharmacist for advice on the best medicine for you.
-Antiseptic creams are not necessary.
+Antiseptic creams are not needed.

 Your doctor may give you antibiotics to prevent the wound from becoming infected.